Sequential Eigenvalue Statistics for Change-Point Detection in Covariance Matrices: Introduction

 The remaining part of this work is structured as follows.
-In Section \ref{sec2}, we present the new method to detect and estimate a change-point in a high-dimensional covariance structure, and provide the main theoretical guarantees.
+In Section \ref{sec2}, we present the new method to detect a change-point in a covariance structure of moderate dimension, and provide the main theoretical guarantees.
 In numerical experiments given in Section \ref{sec_sim}, we compare the finite-sample size properties of our test as well as the change-point estimator to other approaches.
 The proofs of our theoretical results are deferred to Section \ref{seca} and the supplementary material.